 - A concern about suspected abuse must not be dismissed without proper consideration, including a second opinion if necessary.

 - Roles: consultant paediatricians are central to the investigation and treatment of abused children but have no legal authority to conduct a child protection inquiry.
 Therefore, social services (and the police, in urgent cases) should be involved.

 - As per the section 'In primary care', above, all professionals who identify cases of FGM in girls under the age of 18 during their professional work have a duty to report this to the police.

 Safeguarding children across the UK

 Principles and policies are similar across the UK, although there may be some slight differences between naming of agencies and referral procedures.
 Information in government policy specific to the four nations is available as follows:

-England: "Working Together to Protect Children" - GOV.UK.
+England: "Working Together to Safeguard Children " - GOV.UK.

-Wales: The GOV.UK document above and also the "Guidance for safeguarding children and vulnerable adults in general practice" from Public Health Wales.
+Wales: the GOV.UK document above and also the "A Guide for Safeguarding Children and Adults at Risk in General Practice" from NHS Wales.